Antonio-Riccio/Csp-Generator-Magento/README.md

 #Info

-default-src -> The default policy. style-src -> Defines the sources for stylesheets. font-src -> Defines which sources can serve fonts. object-src -> Defines the sources for the ,, and elements. script-src -> Defines the sources for JavaScript elements.
+default-src -> The default policy. \n style-src -> Defines the sources for stylesheets. \n font-src -> Defines which sources can serve fonts. object-src -> Defines the sources for the ,, and elements. script-src -> Defines the sources for JavaScript elements.